AI-SDC/SACRO-ML/docs/source/introduction.rst

 - For anonymous and non-sensitive datasets.
 - For those ML models which contain embedded data.
 For example, instance-based methods
-including: K-nearest neighbours (KNN), Super Vector Classifier, (SVC), Self Organising Map, Learning Vector Quantization (LVQ), Locally Weighted Learning (LWL), Case-Based Reasoning, Gaussian Process, Kernel-based models, etc. These models are breaching data.
+including: K-nearest neighbours (KNN), Super Vector Classifier, (SVC), Self Organising Map (SOM), Learning Vector Quantization (LVQ), Locally Weighted Learning (LWL), Case-Based Reasoning, Gaussian Process, Kernel-based models, etc. These models are breaching data.
 - Many of the deep learning models are at high risk of including data careful consideration should